ARMmbed/connector-bridge-container-mqtt/README.md

 2). cd into the cloned repo and run: ./run-reload-bridge.sh

-3). invoke: ./start-bridge.sh
+3).
+Next go to https://connector.mbed.com and create your mbed Connector Account

 4).
-Next go to https://connector.mbed.com and create your mbed Connector Account

-5).
 Once your Connector account is created, you need to "Access Keys" to create an API Key/Token

 Now that you have your: